AdrianBaugh/ClimbingGymCompanionService/Design_Document.md

 	- If the given route ID is not found throw a `RouteNotFoundException`
 #### 6.2.2 *Get All active Routes Endpoint*
 - Accepts `GET` requests to `/routes/:routeStatus` (status != ARCHIVED)
-- Returns all currently active routes as a list of routeModels
+- Returns all routes not currently archived as a list of routeModels
 #### 6.2.3.
 Create Climb Endpoint*
 - Accepts a `POST` request to `/climbs/:climbId`
 - Takes the user ID from cognito